MarcDiethelm/xtc/README.md

 There are some things you can do that will make development so much more easy:

-- You can run Grunt directly in the IDE.
+* You can run Grunt directly in the IDE.
 Any errors during asset parsing will be immediately pointed out to you.
 I you have the Command Line Tools plugin installed, open the Tools menu and select 'Run Command...'.
 Enter `grunt` in the input line.
 Just make sure you have installed Grunt CLI globally with `sudo npm install -g grunt-cli`.
-- You can run/restart Node directly in the IDE.
+* You can run/restart Node directly in the IDE.
 If you have the Node.js plugin installed create a Run configuration pointing to app.js.
 There's more than one way do get there.
 If in doubt refer to the documentation of your IDE.
+* Install the Handlebars/Mustache plugin.
+It will give you syntax highlighting for .hbs files.
+Also you can set the comment style to Handlebars comments once you have the plugin.

 ## What this does not (yet)